-WHO Reviews "Available" Evidence On Coronavirus Transmission Through Air
+WHO Reviews 'Available' Evidence On Coronavirus Transmission Through Air

 The World Health Organization says the virus that causes COVID-19 doesn't seem to linger in the air or be capable of spreading through the air over distances more than about three feet.